Bowtie wearing amateur rocker gets the full PR in Scotland treatment thanks to TV ad

-But William Swales, 22, won’t be competing against Boyle – instead he’s making his rock star debut in an advert during the show, though just like Susan, he’s set to wow the internet with his rock god performance.
+But he won’t be competing against Boyle – instead he’s making his rock star debut in an advert during the show, though just like Susan, he’s set to wow the internet with his rock god performance.

 William is so good in the new Merchant City Music commercial, created by award winning Edinburgh company Plum Films that people are talking about him and not the real rock star in the advert – Bruce Watson from Big Country.